 What causes PAH?

 PAH may be passed from a parent to a child.
 This is called familial PAH.
 PAH with no known cause is called idiopathic PAH.
 Associated PAH means another condition caused you to develop PAH.
 The following are common causes of associated PAH:

-- Certain conditions, such as tumors pressing on the pulmonary artery
+- Certain conditions, such as tumors pressing on the pulmonary artery or sickle cell disease

 - Problems in your heart, lungs, or blood vessels